 This is the second of a two-course series.
 In this course, students continue the project started in CSC 4311 with a focus on the design and implementation of the project.
 This series is designed to provide students "real world" experience with the Software Development Life Cycle (SDLC) by developing a project for a local technology organization.
-Projects may be a R&D,
+Projects may be a R&D, automation, or value-add initiative for the partner organization.
+During this series students will apply both the technical and communication skills that have been developed while pursuing the interdisciplinary Computer Science major.
+This course provides students with the opportunity to gain the desired experience with the additional guidance and support from a faculty member overseeing the project development and delivery.
 Pre-Requisites: CSC 4311